abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Na

-  * Na-sp.in: (2s, 2p) semicore in valence.
+  * Na-sp.in: Default version with (2s, 2p) semicore in valence.
 No model core charge (AE core too localized).
     Can be used for GW.

 ## Mg